grommett/blog/clean-promise-chains.md

 > A Promise is a proxy for a value not necessarily known when the promise is created.

+I know that now nowadays `await` is used more frequently, but remember behind every `await` is a Promise. `await` is just nice abstraction over a Promise that fits our mental model better.
+There is still a really strong case for Promises, especially if you need multiple asyncronous operations executing in parallel.

 ## Promises in the Wild

 Promises were added to Javascript in 2012 and since then, and even before with [Bluebird](http://bluebirdjs.com/docs/getting-started.html) et al., I've seen them used in quite a few different ways.
 In my experience as a techinal lead I've had the pleasure to learn, in my opion, the best way to create them so that they are scalable, testable and _readable_.

 ## Humans Read This Stuff

 I often see Promise chains used with lambdas and some times this is totally ok.
-After all, lambdas forgoe the extra mental energy of thinking of a name, which is one of my favorite things.
-I prefer to expend my creative energy on the real task at hand, but this comes at a cost of readability, and even testability.
+After all, lambdas forgoe the extra mental energy of thinking of a name and I love that.
+I prefer to expend my creative energy on the real task at hand, but this can come at a cost of readability, and even testability.

-An example.
+## Some Examples

 Say we're getting data from an API and we want to do a small transform on that data.
 In the example below we'll average 3 data points:

 ```js
 funcion getData() {